In Delaware, scholarships for residents are available, as are scholarships for those

-Eligibility: -Applicant must have been a resident of the state of Delaware for 3 or more consecutive years prior to the date of [...]
+Applicant must have been a resident of the state of Delaware for 3 or more consecutive years prior to the date of application.
+If [...]
 More

 The Delaware Nursing Incentive Program is for full-time students enrolled in an accredited program leading to certification as an RN or LPN who are either (1) high school seniors who rank in upper half of class with at least a 2.5 cumulative, unweighted GPA, or (2) undergraduates who meet academic requirements.

 Eligibility: -Legal residents of Delaware -Full-time students enrolled in an [...]
 More